msfragala/krypa/README.md

 # krypa
-Recursively walk through a directory and construct front matter sitemap.
+Recursively walk through a directory and construct a front matter sitemap.

 ## Install
 ```shell